 - 1. Students served by Disability Resources and Services have the right: - a.
 To an equal opportunity to access course information and materials - b.
 To an equal opportunity to participate in and benefit from the college community - c.
 To choose whether or not to disclose the nature of their disability to their professor(s).
 The information the student provides to DRS is protected by FERPA. - d.
-To file a grievance if the student believes they have been discriminated against. - 2.
+To request reconsideration of accommodation determinations if dissatisfied with the granted accommodations because they believe their disability(ies) is/are not being properly accommodated or if they believe they have been discriminated against during the interactive process. - e.
+To be free from retaliation for seeking redress under this or other district policy. - 2.
 Students served by Disability Resources and Services responsibilities: - a.
 Self-identify to DRS as having a disability and provide accurate, recent, and timely documentation. - b.
 Check MCCCD email and/or DRS connect portal for updates and announcements. - c.
 Request accommodations each semester in a timely manner and understand that a late request does not constitute retroactive adjustments. - d.
 Notify DRS if classes are dropped or added. - e.
-Ensure that instructors have received the Faculty Notification Letter once it has been issued through drs connect. - f.
+Ensure that instructors have received the Faculty Notification Letter once it has been issued through drs connect.

+- f.
 Communicate directly with DRS regarding exam accommodations, such as taking exams in the testing center, and stay in communication about the time and place for such exams. - g.
 Contact DRS in a timely manner if having any difficulty securing or arranging accommodations. - h.
-Promptly return any borrowed or assigned equipment (as an accommodation) to DRS when it is no longer needed.

-- i.
-If approved for note taking or audio recording services, understand that these services are for personal use only and may not be shared.
+Promptly return any borrowed or assigned equipment (as an accommodation) to DRS when it is no longer needed. - If approved for note taking or audio recording services, understand that these services are for personal use only and may not be shared.
 In addition, the student must understand that you must be present in class to receive these services. - j.
 Understand that requesting accommodations does not mean that the student's request will be approved. - k.
-Meet the same standards-academic, technical, performance, and behavioral-expected of all Maricopa County Community College students. - Accommodations may be granted on a provisional basis (30 days).
+Meet the same standards-academic, technical, performance, and behavioral-expected of all Maricopa County Community College students. - I. Accommodations may be granted on a provisional basis (30 days).
 This may be based on the need for additional documentation.
 In these cases, the student will need to update their documentation to receive accommodations beyond the 30 days.
 The student must understand that approval will be based on a review of the new documentation and there is no guarantee that the provisional (or any) accommodations will be approved. - m.
 Understand that faculty are not required to provide any accommodation that fundamentally alters the nature of their course or lowers the academic standards.